nitroshare/qhttpengine/doc/index.md

 {
     Q_OBJECT
 public slots:
-    QVariantMap doSomething(const QVariantMap &);
+    QVariantMap get_something(const QVariantMap &query);
 };
 @endcode

-A client can send a POST request to `/doSomething` with JSON data and receive the response from the slot directly as JSON data.
+A client can send a GET request to `/something` and receive the response from the slot directly as JSON data.
 The chatserver example provides a demonstration of this.